EU law targets Big Tech over hate speech, disinformation - NewsBreak

 Tech companies, which had furiously lobbied Brussels to water down the legislation, responded cautiously.

-TikTok said it awaits the act's full details but “we support its aim to harmonize the approach to online content issues and welcome the DSA’s focus on transparency as a means to show accountability."

 Google said it looks forward to “working with policymakers to get the remaining technical details right to ensure the law works for everyone.”
 Amazon referred to a blog post from last year that said it welcomed measures that enhance trust in online services.
-Facebook didn’t respond to a request for comment.
+Facebook and TikTok didn’t respond to requests for comment.

-The Digital Services Act bans ads targeted at minors, as well as ads based on users' gender, ethnicity or sexual orientation.
+The Digital Services Act bans ads targeted at minors, as well as ads targeted at users based on their gender, ethnicity or sexual orientation.
 It also bans deceptive techniques companies use to nudge people into doing things they didn’t intend to, such as signing up for services that are easy to opt into, but hard to decline.

 To show they’re making progress on limiting these practices, tech companies would have to carry out annual risk assessments of their platforms.